 King Snuggles If you wish to talk to Snuggles, press pound now.

 MEF Sez

 Hello all.
-Just a quick update from your friendly MEF dire tor with some of the important dates for this term, as well a what projects MEF has funded in the previous term.
+Just a quick update from your friendly MEF director with some of the important dates for this term, as well as what projects MEF has funded in the previous term.

 Funding Proposals